yingkongshibetter/fair-and-privacy-preserving-graph-neural-network/README.md

 # FPGNN
-This repo is the Python 3 implementation of 《Learning a fair and privacy-preserving graph neural network from limited sensitive attributes 》）
+Open-source code for "Learning a fair and privacy-preserving graph neural network from limited sensitive attributes ".